 This book and CD were created for the purpose of stimulating a revival of these wonderful old traditional dances of early Utah, as well as to teach living history to children and adults in communities throughout Utah.
-These dances and their music have been collected and recorded over the past 30 years through the field research started by dance historian Laraine Miner, and carried on by Craig Miller, folklorist at Folk Arts Program, Utah Arts Council.
+These dances and their music have been collected and recorded over the past 30 years through the field research started by dance historian Laraine Miner.
 This product presents fifteen dances, including polkas, schottisches, waltzes, mixers and the Virginia reel.
-The Buckle Busters are a String Band performing the dance music with Pattie Richards, a traditional musician from the Uinta Basin, who learned this music playing for dances with her parents in the early 1900's.
+The Buckle Busters are a String Band performing the dance music with Pattie Richards, a traditional musician from the Uinta Basin, who learned this music playing for dances with her parents in the early 1900s.

 These dances provide a complete living history immersion experience particularly suitable for fourth grade Utah history students.
-She and other teachers and callers of these dances are also available for family reunions and church and community events.
+Laraine Miner is available for teaching and calling these dances for family reunions and church and community events.
 Live music provided by local traditional bands is highly recommended to create the most authentic and exciting atmosphere for these events.

 "There will be no singing

-or dancing in hell, so why immitate the hot place?"
+or dancing in hell, so why imitate the hot place?"